 Jennifer S. Carroll

-Jennifer is a bestseller author "WHEN YOU GET THERE", an Autobiography, Political Analyst WJXT CHANNEL News4Jax Jacksonville, Florida, providing unbiased analysis of political issues, ballot initiatives, government, local and national races and she was radio co-host on the conservative commandos radio show WNJC 1360.
-Jennifer served as a Senior Advisor for Global Digital Solutions Inc. (GDSI) Advisory Board and worked with GDSI's officers and directors to complete multiple acquisitions.
-She is the former President and C.E.O. of GDSI’s subsidiary, North American Custom Specialty Vehicles, Inc.
+Jennifer is a public speaker, bestseller author "WHEN YOU GET THERE", an Autobiography, former Political Analyst WJXT CHANNEL News4Jax Jacksonville, Florida, providing unbiased analysis of political issues, ballot initiatives, government, local and national races.
+Jennifer served as a Senior Advisor for Global Digital Solutions Inc. Advisory Board and worked with officers and directors to complete multiple acquisitions.
+She is the former President and C.E.O. of North American Custom Specialty Vehicles, Inc.

 Jennifer was Florida's 18th Lieutenant Governor.
 She was the first female elected as Lieutenant Governor in Florida and the first African-American and Caribbean elected Statewide.
 She immigrated to the United States at the age of eight and served her adopted land admirably.